RodrigoPAml/ASP-NET-Base-project/README.md

 # ASP NET base project
-Base ASP NET Kestrel server project with common features for developing with micro services
+Base ASP NET Kestrel server project with common features for developing with microservices

 Current used with postgres but can be adapted to other databases easily